-This is a penicillin antibiotic that treats infections.
+Treats infections.
+This medicine is a penicillin antibiotic.

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to piperacillin or any penicillin medicine.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into a muscle or into a vein.